Lesson 5) Creation of Monsters

 The alchemy community has split opinions on whether to view the Book of the Cow and De Natura Rerum as physical processes or not.
 While some think there is merit to playing around in creating “life,” others believe these texts were meant to be read allegorically and the homunculus to be taken as a symbol.
 This also changed views on what the ultimate goal of alchemy was.
 Some believe the homunculus was symbolic for a spiritual regeneration through the Great Work, while others truly believe that the artificial generation of life was divine knowledge and the ultimate goal.
 Nevertheless, homunculi continued to appear in alchemical works.
 One example of this is at the end of the Chymical Wedding of Christian Rosenkreutz, a man and a woman are created and known as the Homunculi duo.
 This suggested that the end goal is, in fact, fabricating synthetic life and not creating gold or completing the Great Work.

 There was an apparent “successful” homunculi attempt in 1775 when an alchemist named Count Johann Ferdinand von Kufstein proclaimed that he was able to produce ten homunculi with the help of an Italian cleric named Abbé Geloni.
 These homunculi were kept in glass jars in Kufstein’s Masonic lodge in Vienna and were reportedly able to see into the future.
 There were plenty of magical and Muggle witnesses of the creatures, which led into a full-scale investigation by the Austrian Ministry of Magic.
 Kufstein’s “homunculi” turned out to be young mandrakes suspended in a potion that keeps the screeching plants in a dormant and almost lifeless state.
 It was quite the scandal, really.
 Aside from having to send in obliviators to wipe the Muggle witnesses’ memories, Kufstein and Geloni were arrested for violating the International Statute of Secrecy.
 Now, what exactly prompted Kufstein to use mandrakes in his false experiment?
-When alchemy spread to Europe and people first learned of homunculi, a marginal amount of uninformed alchemists immediately linked them to mandrakes due to the plant’s humanoid appearance.
+When alchemy spread to Europe and people first learned of homunculi, a marginal number of uninformed alchemists immediately linked them to mandrakes due to the plant’s humanoid appearance.
 This idea floated around in small alchemy circles and wasn’t widely known until after the publication of De Natura Rerum.
 This earned scoffs not only from herbologists, but also prominent alchemists such as Paracelsus and Johann Georg Faust, who publicly refuted the idea.
 This largely put the idea of mandrakes being homunculi to rest.
 However, Kufstein took this idea centuries later as an opportunity to carelessly gain fame.
 He prematurely harvested ten young mandrakes, hacked off the plants’ leaves, and stuffed them into jars.
 Obviously the Muggle witnesses would not have recognized the plants as mandrakes, but the magical witnesses were either in on the scheme or clearly knew nothing about herbology.
 And this is why you should always pay attention in Herbology, students!

 Lastly, I have mentioned before that the creation of homunculi has been said to be a possible power of the Philosopher’s Stone.
 I won’t refute this possibility since the stone is usually the curveball that seems to be the exception to many rules of magic and this theory hasn’t necessarily been tested or proven false.
 Nicolas Flamel had once been asked to test this theory out, however, he ultimately refused, mentioning that “once someone commits the heinous act of playing god, he is never the same afterwards.”
 Although I clearly don’t have firsthand experience, I do ultimately think the theory of including a sacrifice has some merit, as I mentioned earlier in the lesson.
 Looking at the recipes detailed in past texts, they all include parts of the human body, whether it be fluids or full organs and limbs, and a living organism.
 Remember back in Year Two when we discussed how Voldemort tried to take the Philosopher’s Stone for himself so that he could create a new body?
 Since he was using the stone, this new body would have technically become a homunculi, however, Voldemort would have needed more than his mangled soul to create it.
 Having a soul to attach to the body and the Philosopher’s Stone is only half the battle.
 There is a high possibility that he needed some type of physical human part to add to the equation, which at the time would have probably been taken from Quirinus Quirrell, and even with the stone, the whole process would have taken anywhere from a couple months up to a year.
 Even then, there’s no telling how much mobility or control Voldemort would have had over his new homunculus body.
 He would have grown from a small newborn-like body at the rate of a normal human and most likely retained the tiny stature as he grew.
 Of course, since this ultimately never ended up happening, we will never know the answer, but it’s interesting to think about!
 Would the Second Wizarding War have been delayed if he had actually succeeded in obtaining the Philosopher’s Stone due to the maturing time of the homunculus?
-Would Voldemort even regain his magical ability in a body created using this method or would his followers have had to act out gruesome rituals similar to the ones described in the Book of the Cow in order to activate them?
+Would Voldemort even regain his magical ability in a body created using this method or would his followers have had to perform gruesome rituals similar to the ones described in the Book of the Cow in order to activate them?
 I can clearly imagine some of the “proper” and “high-ranked” purebloods dipping out as soon as someone mentions the ritual or a baby Voldemort being impatient to grow up.
 Ah, I digress, but I’ll leave the lesson here on this funny note.

 That is it for today, students.
 I apologize again for ruining your lunch, but you now have to stick around to take the midterm.
 While I am handing out the tests, I would also like to mention that you have an extra credit essay assignment on today’s topic.
 There are two prompts for you to choose from: the first focusing on the morality of creating artificial life while the second requires you to get a little… creative.
 Ah, here we go!
 Since everyone now has their midterm, be sure to turn it in on my desk when you are done.
 You may begin!